c-young02/IP3_Group9/README.md

 Welcome to Space=Cool, a web application that brings you the wonders of space through various NASA APIs.
 Explore the cosmos with features like the Astronomy Picture of the Day, Near-Earth Asteroids, Earth Events, and Mars Rover Photos.

+## Viewing the Live Site

+You can view the live version of this project by clicking this [link](https://nasa-api-showcase.netlify.app/).

 ## Features

 - **Astronomy Picture of the Day**: Immerse yourself in the beauty of the cosmos by discovering the featured image selected by NASA for each day.
 Accompanied by a concise explanation crafted by a professional astronomer.